Frequently Asked Questions

 When the vehicle passes, a certificate of conformity is issued to you and HPI are advised accordingly.
 It moves from the Condition Alert register to the Condition Inspected register.
 On HPI at the top of the register it will now show ‘Condition Inspected’, then it will give all the vehicle information, VIN etc. Scroll down and it will show;

 - Condition inspected.
 Vehicle previously recorded as damaged against Condition Alert register.

 - Category was previously S or N or D or C (as current status).

 - Date of the original claim is given.

 - Centre Inspection was carried out at given.

 - Autolign’s details given.

 Is the vehicle removed from all vehicle history sites?

-The vehicle is reclassified with HPI only which means the vehicle’s status will be changed from the Condition Alert register to the Condition Inspected register.
-If a search is completed on the vehicle’s history using information other than from HPI, it will still show as a categorised vehicle.
+Only with HPI will the status be changed which means the vehicle’s status will be changed from the Condition Alert register to the Condition Inspected register.
+If a search is completed on the vehicle’s history using the information other than from HPI, it will still show as a categorised vehicle.

 What do I need to bring to the inspection?